 a deadly delusion, that comprehending reality requires our awakening and developing specific capabilities enabling us to

 fathom a veiled unknown actuality.

-To grasp how powerful discernment is, let's examine a phenomenon that many Americans feel they comprehend just through ordinary experience: President Barack Obama.
-They believe they know that he is a well-intentioned, brilliant, leader who is basically a humane person trying to do his best by the American people.
+To grasp how powerful discernment is, let's examine a phenomenon that many Americans feel they comprehend just through ordinary experience: President Donald Trump.
+They believe they know that he is a rather flamboyant but well-intentioned leader who is basically a humane person trying to do his best by the American people.

 Unfortunately, Americans and citizens worldwide are NOT

 awakening from their delusions and developing powers of discernment.
-They're increasingly embracing mindlessness, ignorance, and self-gratification, leading to their being duped by Obama and his
+They're increasingly embracing mindlessness, ignorance, and self-gratification, leading to their being duped by Trump and his

 controllers: an insane, demonic group of moneyed persons who will sacrifice anyone to gain more power and wealth.
 What gives us hope is the realization that--even in this murderous Dark Age--Higher Knowledge is currently being preserved, protected, and disseminated by persons working within the Perennial Tradition.

 "In reality cognition is . . . spiritual struggle for meaning . . .
 It is decided by the intensity of the will to truth and meaning . . ."

 If you don't recognize that we're living in the time of a transcendent, spiritual struggle of Truth against devastation and falsehood, you're simply not awake enough to have much hope for survival.
 At this point in human history, we either overcome our deadly delusions and work to attain the spiritual power of discernment, or the human race may descend into increasing barbarism and ultimate extinction.